 The bracts usually remain attractive well after the flowers finish blooming and are excellent in dried arrangements.
 The umbels can be used as fresh cut flowers as well.
 Deadheading may encourage continued bloom.
 The spent foliage and flower stems can be cut back in fall or left for interest through the winter.

 Astrantia adds interest in perennial beds and borders, cottage gardens, and shade or woodland gardens where they can be viewed up close so their small, exotic-looking flowers can be appreciated.
-These plants make good fillers, but don’t show particularly well from a distance, as the small size and muted colors of the flowers tend to disappear or blend in with everything else.
+These plants make good fillers but don’t show particularly well from a distance, as the small size and muted colors of the flowers tend to disappear or blend in with everything else.
 The relatively fine textured foliage provides good contrast to hostas and other large-leaved plants.
 Combine astrantia with astible, ligularia, ferns and hostas in the shade or with ornamental grasses in sunnier areas.
-It also grows well in containers, but need protection over the winter if left above ground.
+It also grows well in containers but needs protection over the winter if left above ground.

 Astrantia grows best in part shade in rich, continuously moist soil with plenty of organic material.
 Ideal conditions are where the plant receives a few hours of morning sun and dappled shade for the rest of the day.
 The plants will grow in full shade will not bloom very prolifically.
 This species does not tolerate dry soil, so must be irrigated if rain is insufficient to keep the soil moist.
 It is fairly adaptable, and will even tolerate some standing water, so could be included on the edge of a bog garden.
-It does best in cool climates where night temperatures consistently dip below 70F, so is very suitable for most of the Upper Midwest.
+It does best in cool climates where night temperatures consistently dip below 70ºF, so is very suitable for most of the Upper Midwest.
 Plants can be fertilized in early spring and again at mid-summer, but probably is not necessary in rich soils.
-This plant has few pest problems, but may be attacked by aphids or slugs.
+This plant has few pest problems but may be attacked by aphids or slugs.

 Propagate astrantia from fresh seed or divide established plants in early spring or fall.
 Seed needs to be cold stratified for 2-3 months in order to germinate, most easily accomplished by sowing directly in the garden in early fall, although they can be started indoors about 6 months before transplanting outdoors after the last frost.
 Scarification will enhance germination.